Mobility Management Implementation Study

 Timeline & Study Phases

-The study, scheduled to be completed in the summer of 2023, is broken into two phases.
+The study, completed in the summer of 2023, is broken into two phases.

 - Phase I is information gathering, analysis, stakeholder engagements and initial reports development while Phase II is the implementation of participating agencies into the newly developed mobility management program.
 Specifically, Phase I of the study includes the review and analysis of existing and pending regional studies, plans and programs, drafting a public engagement strategy as well as a recommendation regarding potentially hiring a regional mobility manager.
 Phase I also includes preparing a high level “white paper” identifying benefits and challenges a mobility program may create for the existing regional transit services/transportation programs, a best practices and peer review and analysis, Board / stakeholder outreach and presentations and development of an Interlocal Agreement for agencies able to participate in Phase II.